Puppet Beings Theatre

 In addition, the troupe works to cultivate professional puppeteers by holding training courses and workshops for both amateurs and professionals of all ages, hoping to enhance art and culture education in Taiwan.
 At the same time, it has invited international troupes to exchange ideas and experiences for improving the development of puppetry in Taiwan.

-While touring Taiwan for the troupe’s latest production – “The Adventures of Tom Sawyer (湯姆歷險記),” an adaptation of Mark Twain’s eponymous novel – Puppet Beings has been selected for the second time to join the Edinburgh Festival Fringe with five other troupes from Taiwan in summer 2016.
+While touring Taiwan for the troupe’s latest production – “The Adventures of Tom Sawyer (湯姆歷險記),” an adaptation of Mark Twain’s eponymous novel – Puppet Beings has been selected yet again to join the Edinburgh Festival Fringe with four other troupes from Taiwan in summer 2017.